- HOME

 We may prescribe the following medications, depending on your condition:

-All medications are provided on-site after proper dental examination.
+Note: All medications are dispensed at the clinic only after a proper dental examination.

 No Japanese health insurance is required; prices are clearly explained before prescribing.